 Distance : 41km : Elevation 1200m.

 The Roselend was unfortunately removed from the Tour in 2019 due to a Landslide.
-So you'll ride where the Tour couldn't.
+So you'll ride where the Tour couldn't that year.
 The Cormet de Roselend is our favourite climb in the French Alps, and we think you'll see why.

-Your challenge, is to ride back to the chalet the same way.
-This means riding the beautiful Col du Mont Cenis on the Italian side, then descending into France, before climbing the tougher south side of the Col de l'Iseran - which the riders faced on the Tour de France in 2019 before the stage was aborted due to a landslide.
+Your challenge, is to ride back to the chalet.
+This means riding the beautiful Col du Mont Cenis on the Italian side, then descending into France, before climbing the tougher south side of the Col de l'Iseran, the highest paved Col in Europe, which the riders faced on the Tour de France in 2019 before the stage was aborted due to a landslide.

-Once we crest the 2770m of the Iseran, we have a massive 50km descent back into Bourg Saint Maurice where we will end our ride at our favourite coffee shop.
-It’s then a short transfer in the support van back up to the chalet.
-There is the option to ride the Chalet Climb if you'd like to add on an extra few KM's.
+Once we crest the 2770m of the Iseran, we have a massive 50km descent back into Bourg Saint Maurice before a final spin along to Landry to the chalet.

 Distance : 116km : Elevation 3400m